GTdllab/nd009t-capstone-starter/starter/README.md

 ### Overview

-The dataset is sourced from the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-2v2jac3cw2cba#resources), using a subset based on the `file_list.json` file.
+The dataset is sourced from the [Amazon Bin Image Dataset](https://registry.opendata.aws/amazon-bin-imagery/), using a subset based on the `file_list.json` file.
 This dataset contains bin images with varying numbers of objects, making it ideal for training object counting models.

 ### Data Access and Preparation